The Old Age Home(page)

 member of society to enjoy richer human contact, entertainment (did I

-mention movies?), and ready access to the cultural triumphs of his
+mention movies?), and ready access to the cultural triumphs of our

 This is more than a library card.
 You need this.